2022 Marble Angel

 BACKGROUND

-for over five generations.
-The Barossa was also home to Stephen’s great-uncle Julius Henschke, a famous craftsman, artist and sculptor.
-Julius was recognised for his ornate headstones and angel sculptures at Gnadenberg Cemetery, as well as his most famous work, the inspiring War Memorial on North Terrace in Adelaide.
-The Angel of Compassion and Duty sculptures are acclaimed across the country.
-His craft focused on the most pristine white Angaston marble quarried next to the cabernet sauvignon vineyard at Light Pass, planted on ancient red clay and limestone soil, which brings out exquisite flavour and structure in the wine.
+The Barossa has been home to grapegrowing and winemaking families for six generations.
+Stephen’s great-uncle Julius Henschke grew up at the family winery, and in his adult years became a renowned craftsman, artist and sculptor.
+Julius was recognised for ornate headstones and angel sculptures at the Gnadenberg Cemetery, as well as his most celebrated work, the inspiring National War Memorial on North Terrace in Adelaide.
+His Angel of Compassion and Duty sculptures are acclaimed across the country.
+Julius’ craft focused on the most pristine white Angaston marble quarried near the cabernet sauvignon vineyard at Light Pass, planted on ancient red clay and limestone soil, which brings out the exquisite flavour and structure in the wine.

 PRODUCT INFORMATION